Overview of Warehouses¶

 To facilitate querying immediately after a session is initiated, Snowflake supports specifying a default warehouse for each individual user.
 The default warehouse for a user is used as the warehouse for all sessions initiated by the user.

-In addition to default warehouses for users, any of the Snowflake client utilities (SnowSQL, JDBC driver, ODBC driver, Python connector, etc.) can have a default warehouse:
+In addition to default warehouses for users, any of the Snowflake clients (SnowSQL, JDBC driver, ODBC driver, Python connector, etc.) can have a default warehouse:

 - SnowSQL supports both a configuration file and command line option for specifying a default warehouse.